REMOVE THE EXCUSES

 Strengthen Your Sphere of Influence

-Once you’re comfortable with the foundational health, safety & well-being principles you’re likely already and feeling more confident in the questions you’re asking of your executive or health and safety professional, or even your contribution to conversations in your boardroom with your peers.
+Once you’re comfortable with the foundational health, safety & wellbeing principles you’re likely feeling more confident in the questions you’re asking of your executive or health and safety professional, and your contribution to the conversations in your boardroom.

 Your awareness and understanding of these matters are necessary if you’re serious about strengthening your sphere of influence.

 A board can create and change culture by what members systematically pay attention to, or what they systematically ignore … this means anything from what your board notices and comments on, measures, controls, and rewards, and in other ways systematically deals with or what the board doesn’t do, in any of these areas.